Listen to This Article:

 Like most busy parents, Emily and her husband’s morning is a bustle of making breakfast, finding homework, and tying shoelaces.
 But once the kids are out of the house and her husband has left for work, Emily can focus on her personal tasks.

 First, she sends an email to Career Services at Escoffier.
-They are helping her polish her resume, so she can start applying for externships to get hands-on training in “the real world.”
-Emily is looking for an externship at a local catering company since she plans to start her own catering business.
+They are helping her polish her resume so she can start applying for externships to get hands-on training at a business she’s interested in.
+Emily is looking for an externship at a local catering company because she plans to start her own catering business.

 Next, Emily heads to the grocery store to shop for the week ahead.
 She picks up supplies for her family’s meals and all the ingredients she’ll need for her next cooking assignment.